ee2532hjs/ee2532hjs.github.io/_posts/2021-06-20-restricted-isometry-normal.md

 But, even if we are sure that $$U$$ exists, its construction is another thing.
 To be precise, we say $$x$$ is $$s$$ sparse, if only at most $$s$$ components of $$x$$ is nonzero.
-It is shown that in the noiseless case, a ‘1-minimization program recovers the N p-dimensional signal, with Nm measurements, under overwhelming probability [3]
+It is shown that in the noiseless case, various convex minimization program may recover the signal $$x$$ efficiently, under overwhelming probability.

 We say that $$Q$$ satisfies $$\delta$$ restricted isometry property (hereafter $$\delta$$ RIP) of sparsity s if for all $$s$$ sparse $$x$$,